planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 many hands it would take an average person to carry.
 Ignore single small items like keys, wallets, daggers, etc. as zero Load.

-One can easily carry Load equal to their <span class="smallcaps">Frame</span>.
+One can easily carry Load equal to their
+FRAME.
 If they carry more than this, every Zone crossed takes up two Moves.
 If their Speed was higher than one Zone per move, lower it by one instead.
-If they try to carry over twice their
-<span class="smallcaps">Frame</span>, they are Incapacitated.
+If they try to carry over twice their FRAME, they are Incapacitated.

 <center><strong>COMMON LOADS</strong></center>